Everett Howe

 Jan Vonk

-Jan Vonk is an assistant professor at the University of Leiden.
+Jan Vonk is Professor at the University of Leiden.
 He obtained his doctorate from the University of Oxford in 2015 and held postdoctoral positions at McGill University, the University of Oxford, and the Institute for Advanced Study.
 His work focuses on p-adic aspects of arithmetic geometry, in particular applications to explicit class field theory and Diophantine equations.

 Nicholas Triantafillou